-After clicking the Edit button for JMeter test engine, we can see configuration for this engine.
-Token should be unique for each automation engine, and also is used by Remote Launch which engine to use for the particular Test Case execution.
-Please note that for JMeter token is¬†JMeter2 and refers to the the¬†JMeter2AutomationEngine.dll file that was copied under extensions folder in RemoteLaunch.
+After clicking the Edit button for JMeter test engine, we can see the configuration for this engine.
+The token should be unique for each automation engine, and also it is used by Remote Launch which engine to use for the particular Test Case execution.
+Please note that for JMeter, the token is JMeter2 and refers to the JMeter2AutomationEngine.dll file that was copied under the extensions folder in RemoteLaunch.

 Configuring Automation Hosts and Test Sets

-In order SpiraTest to trigger automated tests,¬† so called Automation Hosts , actually for each¬†computer that is going to run an automated test case there should be configured separate Automation Host.
+In order SpiraTest to trigger automated tests, the so-called Automation Hosts, a separate Automation Host should be configured for each computer that is going to run an automated test case.

-To configure Automation Host in SpiraTest, navigate to¬†Testing > Automation Host page that lists all configured hosts.
-After clicking on New Host button at the top of the page, in newly appeared row populate Name and Token.¬†The name can be set to anything meaningful, but the Token field must be set to the same token that is specified in the RemoteLaunch application on that specific machine.¬†In this case, Token is set to¬†JMeterTest.
+To configure Automation Host in SpiraTest, navigate to Testing > Automation Host page that lists all configured hosts.
+After clicking on the New Host button at the top of the page, in the new appeared row populate Name and Token.
+The name can be set to anything meaningful, but the Token field must be set to the same token that is specified in the RemoteLaunch application on that specific machine.
+In this case, Token is set to JMeterTest.
 Finally, set Active field to Yes and click Save button to finish configuration of the host.

 Once the configuration of SpiraTest is completed, we are ready to configure RemoteLaunch and trigger the tests from SpiraTest.
 Start the RemoteLaunch application from its installation location:

-Under Client Setup tab, in Server URL enter the address of SpiraTest, and for the fields Username and Password enter administrator’s credentials for your SpiraTest.
-In Automation Host Token, enter the same Token used for configuring the host, that was also associated with the TestSet that should be executed.
+Under Client Setup tab, in Server URL enter the address of SpiraTest, and for the fields Username and Password enter the administrator’s credentials for your SpiraTest.
+In Automation Host Token, enter the same Token used for configuring the host that was also associated with the TestSet that should be executed.

-After configuration in RemoteLaunch is done, now we are ready to trigger the tests from SpiraTest.
+Once the configuration in RemoteLaunch is done, we are ready to trigger the tests from SpiraTest.
 (Tests can be triggered also from RemoteLaunch from Status tab).

 After starting the TestSet and tests are executing you will see a Windows command prompt open as JMeter executes the tests included in the TestSet.

-JMeter tests that were used in this example, were trivial, simulating navigation to home pages¬†of Google, Microsoft, YouTube, and Facebook with five users in duration of 5 mins.
-However, it is important to note that for each test assertions/validations were added for maximal average, min and max response time and error rate, so if a test detects values for these parameters above defined maximal value, it will fail.
-Of course, with the load used in our tests no failures were detected, so after test execution has finished, results of tests execution in SpiraTest looks like:
+JMeter tests that were used in this example, were trivial, simulating navigation to home pages of Google, Microsoft, YouTube, and Facebook with five users in duration of 5 mins.
+However, it is important to note that for each test assertions/validations were added for maximal average, min and max response time and error rate, so if a test detects values for these parameters above the defined maximal value, it will fail.
+Of course, with the load used in our tests no failures were detected, so after the test execution has finished, the results of tests execution in SpiraTest look like this: